21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 They also have a rotating temporary exhibits that change typically once per season.
 The upcoming year will feature an exhibit on Antarctica.

-Another place in Rovaniemi that is worth visiting is the Korundi House of Culture, home to the incredible Rovaniemi Art Museum and the Lapland Chamber Orchestra, as well as a gift shop and a café.
+Another place in Rovaniemi that is worth visiting is the Korundi House of Culture, home to the incredible Rovaniemi Art Museum and the Lapland Chamber Orchestra.

-Tickets to the Rovaniemi Art Museum cost €11 for adults and €6 for children, making it one of the more affordable things to do. lt’s even free on Thursdays if you enter between 4:00 PM and 6:00 PM!
+Tickets to the Rovaniemi Art Museum cost €11 for adults (or is included on the Culture Pass bundle) and €6 for children, making it one of the more affordable things to do.
+Bonus, it’s even free on Thursdays if you enter between 4:00 PM and 6:00 PM!

-One of my favorite places I visited in Rovaniemi was the Arctic Circle Hiking Center, located 16 kilometers down the road from Santa Claus Village or 7 kilometers from Apukka Resort.
-It’s a bit hard to get here if you don’t have a rental car, but you could always take a taxi.
+One of my favorite places I visited in Rovaniemi was the Arctic Circle Hiking Center, located 16 kilometers down the road from Santa Claus Village or 7 kilometers from Apukka Resort, making it an easy next stop if you’re already visiting Apukka for some activities.

-There are places where you can start a fire (free firewood is provided!) and have your own BBQ, as well as a beautiful bridge over the rushing river and plenty of hiking trails to explore in the area.
+There are places where you can start a fire (free firewood is provided!) and have your own BBQ, as well as a beautiful bridge over the rushing river and three different hiking trails to explore.

 One of the most typical ways to experience a touch of Finnish life is to have a sauna experience!

-Whether that’s taking a sauna at your hotel (most hotels include a sauna) or booking a special sauna experience, there’s nothing more quintessentially Finnish than sauna!
+Whether that’s taking a sauna at your hotel (most hotels have an on-site sauna) or booking a special sauna experience like a lakeside sauna with a chance of Northern light spotting, there’s nothing more quintessentially Finnish than enjoying sauna culture!

 Finland is known for its incredible glass igloos from which you can watch the Northern lights in bed!
 While many are located further north, there are a handful of options near Rovaniemi.